mactul/curl_quiceh_perfs/README.md

 ./run_docker_compose.sh
 ```

-If done for the first time, this operation will take a little more than 10 minutes
+If done for the first time, this operation will take a little more than 10 minutes.

+You can use `./run_docker_compose.sh --no-cache` to clone the latest version of quiche, quiceh and curl.

-Once the docker-compose is up, quiceh-server, quiche-server and nginx are running.
+Once the docker-compose is up, quiceh-server, quiche-server, quiche-delayed-ack-server and nginx are running.
-You have 2 containers, quiceh-client and quiche-client that you can use for profiling quiceh and quiche.
+You have 3 containers, quiceh-client, quiche-client and quiche-delayed-ack-client that you can use for profiling quiceh and quiche.

 For example, use:
 ```sh